bishwaghimire/ai-learning-roadmaps/README.md

 <h1 align="center">📚 AI / ML / DL Books & Resources Hub</h1>

-<p align="center"><i>Your one-stop, structured roadmap to master AI — from foundations to cutting-edge research.</i></p>
+<p align="center"> <i>A structured, end-to-end roadmap to master AI — from fundamentals to cutting-edge research.</i> </p>

-A carefully curated, all-in-one repository designed to help **Computer Science students, AI enthusiasts, and professionals** build strong foundations and progress confidently from **beginner to advanced levels**.
-This hub brings together the **best books, courses, playlists, and structured learning paths** across **Artificial Intelligence, Machine Learning, Deep Learning, Data Science, LLMs, RAG, Transformers, and MLOps**, all organized in a clear, practical, and industry-relevant manner.
+A carefully curated, all-in-one repository designed to help **Computer Science students, AI enthusiasts, and professionals** who want to build strong foundations and progress confidently from **beginner to advanced levels**.
+This hub brings together the **high-quality books, courses, playlists, research papers, tools,and learning roadmaps** covering:
+**Artificial Intelligence, Machine Learning, Deep Learning, Data Science, Transformers, Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and MLOps.**, all organized in a clear, practical, and industry-relevant manner.

-The resources are selected to balance **theory, intuition, and real-world application**, allowing learners to follow modules **sequentially or in parallel** based on their goals and experience.
+The resources are selected to balance **theory, intuition, and real-world application**, allowing learners to follow modules **sequentially or in parallel** based on their goals.

 ⭐ **Recommended resources** highlight high-impact content widely used in **academia, research, and industry**, ensuring you focus on what truly matters in modern AI.